loda-lang/loda-programs/programs/oeis/list1.md

 * [A153169](http://oeis.org/A153169) ([L08 program](A153169.asm)): a(n) = 4*n^2 + 12*n + 3.
 * [A153192](http://oeis.org/A153192) ([L08 program](A153192.asm)): Numbers such that the numerator of floor(sqrt(n))/n, when reduced to its lowest terms, is equal to 2.
 * [A153284](http://oeis.org/A153284) ([L06 program](A153284.asm)): a(n) = n + sum((-1)^(j))*a(j)); for j=1 to n-1; with a(1)=1.
+* [A153365](http://oeis.org/A153365) ([L14 program](A153365.asm)): Number of zig-zag paths from top to bottom of a rectangle of width 9 with 2n rows whose color is that of the top right corner.
 * [A153388](http://oeis.org/A153388) ([L09 program](A153388.asm)): Second bisection of A153382.
 * [A153448](http://oeis.org/A153448) ([L12 program](A153448.asm)): 3 times 12-gonal (or dodecagonal) numbers: 3*n*(5*n-4).
 * [A153449](http://oeis.org/A153449) ([L11 program](A153449.asm)): 11 times pentagonal numbers: 11*n*(3n-1)/2.